 HOW IT WORKS

 Because MVCA is part of the public school system, it's tuition-free.
-Enrolled families receive the Stride K12 curriculum, and qualified students may receive a loaner computer and internet stipend.
+Enrolled families receive the K12 curriculum, and qualified students may receive a loaner computer and internet stipend.
 Families will be responsible for providing some consumable materials (such as printer ink and paper).

 Who can attend?